watson-developer-cloud/api-guidelines/swagger-coding-style.md

     - PUT an update to a `Model`: `updateModel`
     - DELETE a `Model`: `deleteModel`

-### Use refs for common parameters

-For any parameters that appear on multiple operations, create a named parameter in the parameters section of the swagger doc and then use a `$ref` to reference the parameter definition from every operation that accepts this parameter.

-### Specify common parameters for a path in the path definition

-Any parameter that appears on all operations of a particular path should be specified in the parameter list for the path rather than in the parameter list for each of the operations.
-This makes the API description more concise and easy to understand.

-### Parameter order

-List parameters in the order they shall appear in the SDKs:

-- List all required parameters before any optional parameters.
-  - For services that take a version parameter, list it first since it is always required.
-- Add new optional parameters to the *end* of the parameter list.

-### Models for optional body parameters

-Don't specify required properties in the schema of an optional body parameter.
-This is ambiguous and can lead to incorrect implementation on the client or server.

 ### Explicitly specify consumes type(s)

 All POST and PUT operations should explicitly specify their `consumes` type(s).